ameli/manylinux-cuda/README.rst

     Cuda compilation tools, release 12.0, V12.0.76
     Build cuda_12.3.r12.0/compiler.31968024_0

+.. _using-hosts-gpu:

 Using Host's GPU
 ================

 The primary purpose of these Docker images is to build code, such as Python wheels, using the *manylinux* standard.
 While this process does not require access to the host's GPU, you might want to use them at runtime on the host's GPU, particularly for testing purposes.

-To access host's GPU device from the container, install *Nvidia Container Toolkit* as follows.
+To access host's GPU device from the container, install `NVIDIA Container Toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html>`__ as follows.

 1. Add the package to the repository: